 The numerical error of our BEM algorithm is on the first order of the grid size of the mesh.
 In the spherical case in Table 2, when the mesh is refined to a higher level, the number of BEs is quadrupled, and the size of each element is reduced by half.
 The relative errors of the calculated energy, f, and h compared with the analytical results also show that the computational accuracies are nearly linearly improved upon the refinement of mesh scale.
-More discussion on the accuracies of BEMs can be found in Ref.
-[31].
+More discussion on the accuracies of BEMs can be found in ref.
+31. Using the same level=4 for all FMM calculations in BEM.